-Every motor vehicle and trailer registered in the Commonwealth of Massachusetts is subject to the motor vehicle excise unless expressly exempted.
-Registering a motor vehicle automatically triggers the assessment of excise, which is calculated at a rate of $25.00 per $1,000.00 of value.
-The Registry of Motor Vehicles is responsible for this valuation.
-Motor Vehicle Excise Tax is assessed from the first day of the month in which it is registered for the balance of the year and on January 1 of each year thereafter.
+Every motor vehicle and trailer registered in the Commonwealth of Massachusetts is subject to motor vehicle excise tax unless expressly exempted.
+Registering a motor vehicle automatically triggers the assessment of excise at a rate of $25.00 per $1,000.00 of value.
+The Registry of Motor Vehicles is responsible for the value.
+Motor vehicle excise tax is assessed from the first day of the month in which the vehicle is registered for the remainder of the year, and on January 1st of each year thereafter.
 Vehicles registered during the year are issued a pro-rated excise tax bill for that year.

 Please see the Board of Assessors' page for information on vehicle valuation and the excise tax rate.

 All of the information on your excise tax bill comes from the Registry of Motor Vehicles.
 The vehicle owner must contact the insurance company and the Registry of Motor Vehicles to make address and other changes to a motor vehicle excise bill.